christianityorigins/website/blog/_posts/2015-05-02-reference-guide.md

     and Habesha comes from "Abyssinia" which refers to Ethiopia.
 These Ethiopian slaves were likely jewish male - Ethiopian female slaves (i.e. the males were castrated), hence why modern Indians have a similar physiognomy to jews, who then mixed with indigenous Neolithic/Aryans (consentually or by force?).\

 Most ancinet history as it is taught today was filterd through the Jesuits.
 Most Jesuits, including their founder Ignatius Loyola, were marrano/converso jews.
 Joseph Justus Scalinger alone was credited with "discovering" around 80% of the European history texts that we are taught from today, usually on demand.
-Most history books from antiquity display Europeans in a negative light, and triumphs are downplayed, this is probably why.
+Most history books from antiquity display Europeans in a negative light, jews as victims, and European triumphs are downplayed.
+This is probably why.

 *A non-mainstream version of history, but one that is recorded in
     Persian and Islamic sources [2], is that Alexander the Great was a